KiDS-WL/Cat_to_Obs_K1000_P1/data/covariance/inputs/input_for_xipm_sigma_m_covariance_iterative/README.md

 The python script: add_sigma_m_cov_to_xipm.py in ../blindC/ takes the theoretical xipm saved in chains/ and adds the sigma_m contribution to the xipm covariance matrix.

-This directory contains the files for our initial analysis using a fiducial cosmology taken from the KV450+BOSS analysis of [Troester et al. 2020][4].
-The directory input_for_xipm_sigma_m_covariance_iterative updates the input cosmology to the best-fit cosmology from the first 3x2pt analysis with the fiducial cosmology.
+The input_for_xipm_sigma_m_covariance directory contains the files for our initial analysis using a fiducial cosmology taken from the KV450+BOSS analysis of [Troester et al. 2020][4].
+This directory updates the input cosmology to the best-fit cosmology from the first 3x2pt analysis with the fiducial cosmology.

 [1]: https://arxiv.org/abs/2007.01844 "Joachimi et al."